 Other methods, such as accelerated dewatering, are also being explored.

-Syncrude also participates in an industry consortium formed in December 2010 to share best practices and advance innovative tailings management technologies.
+Syncrude also participates in the Canadian Oil Sands Innovation Alliance, an industry consortium formed to share best practices and advance innovative tailings management technologies.

 More information about Directive 074 is available at www.ercb.ca.